 • Regional identity: The menu, cooking style, or signature dishes reflect the state’s food culture.

-• Consistency over hype: The restaurant has a track record of delivering well (not just one viral moment).
+• Consistency over hype: There’s a real track record behind it, not just a brief viral moment.

-• Traveler practicality: It’s a destination you can realistically plan around—reservation-friendly when needed, and worth the detour.
+• Traveler practicality: It’s the sort of place you can realistically plan around — reservation-friendly when necessary and worth the detour.

-• Avoiding chains and canned “destination” spots: We focus on restaurants that feel rooted in a place, not generic national concepts.
+• Avoiding chains and canned “destination” spots: The focus stays on restaurants that feel rooted in place, not generic national concepts.

 Examples of the kind of “fit” we mean: